Mohamedhamdy004/MASHRABIA/README.md

 All elements of MASHRABIA are designed to coexist harmoniously:
 - The **Digital Gallery** celebrates artistic reinterpretations of heritage.
 - The **Crafts Marketplace** preserves and promotes traditional craftsmanship.
-- The **Optional Culinary Section** (if developed) adds a sensory, storytelling dimension that ties food, art, and culture together.

 Together, they create a **unified digital ecosystem** that celebrates Egyptian heritage as something **alive, emotional, and continuously inspiring**.